tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

   * Add Params to Global Mbox
   * Fire Global Mbox

-1. Under **Extensions**, you can see the list of Extensions that are already installed for your Launch property. ([Adobe Launch Core Extension](https://exchange.adobe.com/experiencecloud.details.100223.adobe-launch-core-extension.html) is installed by default)
+1. Under **Extensions**, you can see the list of Extensions that are already installed for your Launch property. ([Experience Platform Launch Core Extension](https://exchange.adobe.com/experiencecloud.details.100223.adobe-launch-core-extension.html) is installed by default)
 2. Click on the **Extension Catalog** option, and search for Target in the filter.
 3. Select the latest version of Adobe Target's at.js and Click on **Install** option.
     ![Launch -New Property](assets/using-launch-adobe-io/launch-target-extension.png)